 If a principal carer parent is meeting their participation requirements by working and the hours of work are generally 30 hours a fortnight or more, but the hours of work fall below 30 hours then:

 Where fortnightly work is less than 30 hours, an appropriate level of job search must be set.
 Where a principal carer parent is receiving part rate PP (i.e. not precluded from payment) and their hours worked are:

 Example 1: Cora is a principal carer parent with one child, Dash.
-Cora work 22 hours a fortnight as a cashier at a petrol station in her local area.
+Cora works 22 hours a fortnight as a cashier at a petrol station in her local area.
 Part-time work is a suitable activity but Cora is not undertaking enough to satisfy her participation requirements in full.
-Taking this part-time work into account, Cora remains registered with her JSA provider of choice and is set a job search requirement of 3 job contacts a fortnight in order to find a further 8 hours of work a fortnight.
+Taking this part-time work into account, Cora remains registered with her employment services and is set a job search requirement of 3 job contacts a fortnight in order to find a further 8 hours of work a fortnight.

 Example 3: Katherine is a principal carer parent with one child, Alfred, aged 6.
 Katherine is working 32 hours a fortnight in a small family owned local cafe.
 On Tuesdays she normally works a 6 hour shift.
 However, on one Tuesday the owner has to close the cafe because of a family emergency after only being open one hour.
 This means that Katherine only works 27 hours in that fortnight.
 Katherine will return to her normal 32 hours a fortnight routine the following fortnight.
 As the reduction in hours could not have been foreseen and she will definitely return to her normal hours, Katherine is not required to look for additional work.
 If, however, the reduction in hours lasted beyond this instance then she would have to look for additional work.